solidfake/TekkenBot/README.md

 # TekkenBot
 AI and tools for playing and understanding Tekken 7.

-### Details
-Tekken Bot is a program that plays Tekken 7 on PC by reading the game's memory, making decisions based on the game state, and then inputting keyboarding commands.
-Ultimately the goal is to create emergent behavior either through specific coding it or, if possible, a generalized learning algorithm.
-Along the the way, useful tools for human players may also be developed and exposed.

-### Prerequisites
-Tekken Bot is developed on Python 3.4.3 and tries to use only core libraries to improve portability, download size, and, someday, optimization.
-It targets the 64-bit version of Tekken 7 available through Steam on Windows 7/8/10.

 ## Tools

 ### FrameDataOverlay
-A basic Tkinter, always on top window that can go over the game to display real time move information.
-Frame advantage is prominant but other data including startup and attack type are also displayed.
+A window that can go over the game to display real time move information read from memory.
+Requires the game to be in windowed or borderless to work or can be run as a standalone window on a second screen.
+Available from https://github.com/roguelike2d/TekkenBot/releases .

 ## Bots
 Currently in progress.

+### Details
+Tekken Bot bots are programs that plays Tekken 7 on PC by reading the game's memory, making decisions based on the game state, and then inputting keyboarding commands.
+Ultimately the goal is to create emergent behavior either through specific coding it or, if possible, a generalized learning algorithm.

 ### Frame Trap Bot
 Pushes jab or a user inputted move when getting out of block stun.